oxygenxml/dita-project-best-practices/README.md

 Let's try to take a look at the resources which comprise this project:

+- "talking-circle.ditamap" - The main project DITA Map.
+In our case it's a small example DITA Map discussing about an hypothetical software application.
 - "filters" - This folder contains all DITAVAL filter files which are used to obtain various outputs from the project contents.
 - "images" - This folder contains all image files used in the project.
 You can add various subfolders to it.
 - "links" - This folder contains various link-related mappings: